nakst/gf/README.md

     layout=h(75,v(75,Source,Console),v(50,t(Watch,Breakpoints,Commands,Struct),t(Stack,Files,Registers,Data))))

+### Themes

+You can change the theme in the `theme` section.
+See https://github.com/nakst/gf/wiki/Themes for a list of examples.

 ### Preset commands

 You can create a list of quickly accessible commands, available in the "Commands" tab in the UI.
 Separate individual commands using a semicolon.
 For example,